rnapier/cocoaphony-blog/source/_posts/2014-09-14-reduction-in-force.markdown

     func +(lhs: Float, rhs: Float) -> Float

-And it's in the form `(T, T) -> T`, which is just a special case of `(U, T) -> T`.
+And it's in the form `(T, T) -> T`, which is just a special case of `(U, T) -> U`.
 So that's fine, and we can pass it as the combining function.

 There's also a method form that can be convenient: